bmcedev/matching/README.md

 candidate matches on the right.

-In cases where a match is "contested" because the highest-scored right candidate is already matched, the left object with the highest score is awarded the match and the "loser" has a chance to match to its next-highest ranked right object, if any exists.
+In cases where a match is "contested" because the highest-scored right candidate is already matched, the left object with the highest score is awarded the match and the "loser" attempts to match its next-highest ranked right object, if any exists.
 In situations where there is no right object with a high enough score to pair, that left object is added to the array of left exceptions.
-Right exceptions are created from the array of right objects that fail to pair with any left object.
+Right exceptions are the array of right objects that fail to pair with any left object.

 ## Describing match pairs